Undergraduate Programs

 Third PHYS 330 PHYS 370

 • B.S.
-Physics requires 10 units of upper division electives in physics, astronomy or related fields.
+Physics requires 11 units of upper-division electives in physics, astronomy, or related fields.
+(PHYS 695 is no longer offered, so 1 unit has been added to electives.)

-• Students who want a more rigorous math background may choose MATH 325 & 376 instead of MATH 245.
-MATH 325 is offered in both fall and spring semesters; MATH 376 is only offered in fall, and may be taken concurrently with PHYS 330, 385.
-The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 325 can go toward electives in physics & astronomy.
-Note that students who take MATH 325 & 376 will only need one more math class to complete the Minor in Mathematics!
+• Students who want a more rigorous math background may choose MATH 225 & 376 instead of MATH 245.
+MATH 225 is offered in both fall and spring semesters; MATH 376 is only offered in fall and may be taken concurrently with PHYS 330, 385.
+The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 225 can go toward electives in physics & astronomy.
+Students who take MATH 225 & 376 will only need one more math class to complete the Minor in Mathematics.
+If you take MATH 209 instead of CSC 309, that completes the Minor in Mathematics with no additional classes!

 Bachelor of Science in Physics/Astrophysics